Departing from Munich

 Each SID designator refers to exactly one runway, as stated on the charts and below.

 Usually, departures to the north can expect the northern runway while departures to the south will depart out of the southern runway.
 You can find a list with the SID fixes and designators for each runway below.
-Traffic parking at the Cargo Apron can usually expect the southern runway for departure if traffic allows.
+Traffic parking at the Cargo Apron can usually expect the southern runway for departures in any direction if traffic allows.

 SIDs marked in red require explicit ATC approval.